 KPAC is one of 29 Hawai`i State Department of Education Student Learning Centers (SLC); it is the only SLC on the island of Kaua’i.
 SLCs are designed to expand educational opportunities for students with special talents and interests.
 KPAC is NOT a club, but rather it is a COURSE for elective credit offered to all public and charter middle and high school students on the island.

 KPAC was founded in 1986 by Arnold Meister.
 Arnold Meister served as the KPAC director until he retired in 1999.
 In 2001, Dennis McGraw became the KPAC coordinator and served until he retired in 2017.
-Rachel Lasky has served as KPAC Coordinator since January of 2020, following Chere Ellwood, who served from Fall 2017 to December 2019
+Dr. Cheryl Ellwood took over from fall 2017 to December 2019, then Rachel Lasky served as coordinator from January 2020 to May 2021.
+Carla Kirk has been the KPAC coordinator since that time.

 KPAC is dedicated to fostering the artistic and personal development of our students.